alexberdreal/cpp-serializer/README.md

 Serialization/deserealization of C++ object.

-The easy way to provide for your object an ability of serialization/deserialization for your own class:
+The easy way to provide an ability of serialization/deserialization for your own class:
 1. Include "Serializable.h" in your .cpp file.
 2. Inherit Serializable class from Serializer namespace.
 3. Override serialize() and deserialize() methods.